-Courts will still have the discretion to send offenders to prison if they think this is the best way to deal with the offender.
+Courts will still have the discretion to send individuals to prison if they think this is the best way to deal with the individual.

 Sentencing in each individual case is always a matter for the Court and the Scottish Government cannot intervene in matters of the Judiciary.
 However, it does have a responsibility to make a wide a range of sentencing options available to Sheriffs, Judges and Justices of the Peace.